christopherAlberts/Hermes/README.md

 ### Compiling The .exe ###

-If you are cuirias to see how the code looks feel free to have a look at the Hermes.pyw file.
-The code is writen in such a way that no changes need to be made.
+If you are curious to see how the code looks feel free to have a look at the Hermes.pyw file.
+The code is written in such a way that no changes need to be made.
 You can use the Hermes.exe file as is.
 The only file that requires editing is the config file.

-If you do want to edit the code and run it as a .exe file, then there is a little trick you sould know about.
-The more perseptive of you might have noticed that we are using a .pyw file instead of a .py.
-The reason for this, to qoute the official documentation is as follows:
+If you do want to edit the code and run it as a .exe file, then there is a little trick you should know about.
+The more perceptive of you might have noticed that we are using a .pyw file instead of a .py.
+The reason for this, to quote the official documentation is as follows:

 *"Python scripts (files with the extension .py) will be executed by python.exe by default.
 This executable opens a terminal, which stays open even if the program uses a GUI.
 If you do not want this to happen, use the extension .pyw which will cause the script to be executed by pythonw.exe by default (both executables are located in the top-level of your Python installation directory).
 This suppresses the terminal window on startup."* https://docs.python.org/2/using/windows.html

 The reason we don't want to open the terminal, is somehow this lets the program run once and then it kills it.
-However we want Hermes to run continuasl non-stop and for this we'll need the .pyw exstension.
+However, we want Hermes to run continually non-stop and for this we'll need the .pyw extension.

 Now to make the .pyw file a .exe you'll need to install pyinstaller, learn how to do it over here:  https://www.pyinstaller.org/
-When this is done you'll need to go to the directory via the command line and execute spesifically the following command:
+When this is done you'll need to go to the directory via the command line and execute specifically the following command:

 ```powershell
 pyinstaller -F --hidden-import "babel.numbers" Hermes.pyw